Short selling improves companies

 How does short selling improve companies?

-Short sellers target companies with overvalued shares and operational issues like poor management, unrecognized fraud, or other financial and operating problems.
+Short sellers target companies with overvalued shares and operational issues, such as poor management, unrecognized fraud, or other financial and operating problems.

 Most short sellers seek a profitable trade by exposing overvalued shares of flawed or weak businesses.
 However, the majority are indifferent to forcing improvement or change.
 These opportunistic short-term traders quickly take profits and move on.